 Why take this certification?

-This is the best overall M&A package available anywhere.
+This is the best overall M&A packages that you will find anywhere.
 The New York Institute of Finance is a well-respected name with a long and storied lineage of training professionals in the financial services industry.
 This certificate will add a tonne of value to your CV.
-And with the obscene amount of competition for these roles, you need every little bit of advantage that you can get.
+And with the amount of competition for these roles, you need every little bit of advantage that you can get.

 Given the M&A focus, expect to learn about M&A rationale and decision making, sourcing and pitching deals, pricing transactions, valuations, projections, legal aspects, documentation, taxation, structuring, implementation and dozens of such topics.
 This is as good as you get and you won’t find a more comprehensive course on M&A anywhere.
 I looked.